 Functional endoscopic sinus surgery (FESS) is recommended for most types of sinus disease.
 With the endoscope, the surgeon can look directly into the nose, while at the same time, removing diseased tissue and polyps and clearing the narrow channels between the sinuses.
 This is performed under general anesthesia with special microscopic instruments to preserve the important normal structures inside the nose.

 Before surgery, be sure that you have realistic expectations for the results, recovery, and postoperative care.
 Good results require not only good surgical techniques but a cooperative effort between the patient and physician throughout the healing process.
 It is equally important for patients to follow pre- and postoperative instructions.
-Sinus surgery is unique in this regard; patient and surgeon relations must continue for quite some time after the procedure to ensure best long-term results
+Sinus surgery is unique in this regard; patient and surgeon relations must continue for quite some time after the procedure to ensure the best long-term results

 Preventing Sinusitis